-In 2010 I started working at Kent County Council as a Childcare Business Officer, and remain as part of the Sufficiency and Sustainability team.
+In 2010 I started working at Kent County Council as a Childcare Business Officer, and remain as part of the Sufficiency and Sustainability Team.

 Most of my free time is spent with my two young children and at the gym.

-During my time with KCC, and now the Education People, I have had The pleasure of supporting a diverse range of settings across the county with business matters.
+During my time with KCC, and now The Education People, I have had the pleasure of supporting a diverse range of settings across the county with business matters.
 I have continued my studies gaining a qualification in Childcare Business Support.

 In my spare time I enjoy dog walking, horse riding and reading.

 My first involvement with early years education came 30 years ago.
 I took on the role of assistant at a committee-run kindergarten in my children’s primary school.
-Whilst here, I gained my early years qualification and later went on to manage a small pre-school and work as a classroom assistant in a local primary school.
+Whilst there I gained my early years qualification and later went on to manage a small pre-school and work as a classroom assistant in a local primary school.
 I joined KCC in 2003 as a District Childcare Officer and have continued in similar roles up until now.
 I have also continued to improve my knowledge by completing a level 5 course in Childcare Business Support.
 I very much enjoy meeting and supporting the range of childcare settings in the areas I cover.